JHarrison89/JHarrison89/README.md

 ### Hi there, I'm Jeremaia 👋

-- 🌱 I’m a DataCamp intern
+- 👨‍💻 I’m a software engineer at DataCamp
-- 📚 I'm Currently learning how to build apps using a Vue frontend, Rails 6 server for the backend and GraphQL.
+- 📚 I'm learning how to build apps using a Vue, Rail & GraphQL.
 - 📫 Reach me at jeremaia.harrison@gmail.com